Into vs. In To

 Improve your ability to sell into/ in to high-growth vertical markets?
 Thank you!

 Our blog Into vs. In To (Expanded) says, “Into can imply introduction, insertion, or inclusion.”
 Therefore, write “Improve your ability to sell into high-growth vertical markets.”
-Admittedly, I have a limited understanding of finance and marketing.
-To me, “Improve your ability to sell to high-growth vertical markets” might work fine.
+Admittedly, we have a limited understanding of finance and marketing.
+To us, “Improve your ability to sell to high-growth vertical markets” might work fine.

 The family he was born into.